developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 				try {

 					// Starts an asynchronous Scan.
-The method will not turn ON the
+The method will NOT turn ON the
-					// scanner.
-It will, however, put the scanner in a state in
+					// scanner, but puts it in a state in which the scanner can be turned
-					// which
-					// the scanner can be turned ON either by pressing a hardware
+					// on automatically or by pressing a hardware trigger

-					// trigger or can be turned ON automatically. scanner.read();
+					scanner.read();
 					ScanDataCollection scanDataCollection = params[0];

 					// The ScanDataCollection object gives scanning result and the
 					// collection of ScanData.
-So check the data and its status if (scanDataCollection != null
+So check the data and its status

+					if (scanDataCollection != null
 							&& scanDataCollection.getResult() == ScannerResults.SUCCESS) {